Skip to main content

 strictly less/smaller than

-\(a\) is strictly less/smaller than \(b\)
+a is strictly less/smaller than b

 Warning 19.2.1.

-We previously used the symbol \(\mathord{\subgraph}\) to mean exclusively “is a subgraph of,” but that was in anticipation of the introduction of this symbol to now mean a general partial order.
+We previously used the symbol to mean exclusively “is a subgraph of,” but that was in anticipation of the introduction of this symbol to now mean a general partial order.

 Example 19.2.2.
 “Less than or equal to” versus “less than” on sets of numbers.

-The usual notion of \(\mathord{\leq}\) is a partial order on \(\N\) (or \(\Z\) or \(\Q\) or \(\R\)), but \(\mathord{\lt}\) is not.
+The usual notion of is a partial order on N (or Z or Q or R), but < is not.

 Example 19.2.3.
 Subset relation.

-For every set \(U\text{,}\) the relation \(\mathord{\subseteq}\) is a partial order on \(\powset{U}\text{,}\) but \(\mathord{\subsetneqq}\) is not.
+For every set U, the relation is a partial order on P(U), but is not.

 Example 19.2.4.
 Subgraph relation.

-For every graph \(G\text{,}\) the subgraph relation \(\mathord{\subgraph}\) is a partial order on \(\subgraphset{G}\text{,}\) the set of subgraphs of \(G\text{.}\)
+For every graph G, the subgraph relation is a partial order on S(G), the set of subgraphs of G.

 Example 19.2.5.
 Comparing cardinalities.

-Suppose \(U\) is a universal set, and consider the collection of finite subsets of \(U\text{.}\) Then we have a natural way to compare sizes of these subsets: write \(A \mathrel{R} B\) to mean \(\card{A} \le \card{B}\text{.}\) However, this relation is not a partial order as it is not antisymmetric.
-This is because it is possible to have both \(A \mathrel{R} B\) and \(B \mathrel{R} A\) with \(A \neq B\text{,}\) in the case that \(\card{A} = \card{B}\text{.}\) Changing the relation to mean \(\card{A} \lneqq \card{B}\) doesn’t help, since then it wouldn’t be reflexive.
+Suppose U is a universal set, and consider the collection of finite subsets of U. Then we have a natural way to compare sizes of these subsets: write ARB to mean |A||B|.
+However, this relation is not a partial order as it is not antisymmetric.
+This is because it is possible to have both ARB and BRA with AB, in the case that |A|=|B|.
+Changing the relation to mean |A||B| doesn’t help, since then it wouldn’t be reflexive.

-Now suppose the universal set \(U\) is infinite and consider all (hence possibly infinite) subsets of \(U\text{.}\) In this case we have a more general idea of smaller and larger, where \(A\) is smaller than \(B\) if there exists an injection \(A \ifuncto B\) but no bijection \(A \to B\text{.}\) This more general notion of size comparison via cardinality suffers the same flaws as in the finite set case, as it is not reflexive, and if we try to fix that by adding “or same size as” then it will not be antisymmetric.
+Now suppose the universal set U is infinite and consider all (hence possibly infinite) subsets of U. In this case we have a more general idea of smaller and larger, where A is smaller than B if there exists an injection AB but no bijection AB.
+This more general notion of size comparison via cardinality suffers the same flaws as in the finite set case, as it is not reflexive, and if we try to fix that by adding “or same size as” then it will not be antisymmetric.

 However, in both finite and (possibly) infinite cases, we can turn cardinality comparison into a partial order using “smaller than or equal to”, where “smaller” must mean strictly smaller in terms of cardinality, but “equal” means equality of sets rather than equality of cardinality.